Advanced wireless solutions for home and industrial automation

 - Class-leading battery lifetimes - Years of lifetime using regular AA or AAA cells

-- Multi-protocol SoCs - Single chip solutions capable of running more than one protocol on-chip including 2.4GHz proprietary, ANT, and Bluetooth® low energy
+- Multi-protocol SoCs - Single chip solutions capable of running more than one protocol on-chip including 2.4GHz proprietary, ANT, and Bluetooth® Smart (previously called Bluetooth low energy)

 - Pin compatible SoCs